SabaaN/Crime-Agency-Database-Project/README.md

 Tkinter: Tkinter is the standard GUI library for Python.
 It is usually included with Python installations, so no separate installation is required.

-MySQL Server: You need to have a MySQL server installed and running, and the necessary credentials to access it from the application.
+MySQL Server: You need to have a MySQL server installed and running.
 ## License

 This project is licensed under the MIT License.